EcSSS/ite-485-project/README.md

-# ite-485-project Documentation
+# ITE-485 Project Documentation
 #
-# Criminal Investigation Information Storage System
+* This project is for the ITE-485 end of degree demo class
 #
-* This project is for the ITE-485 end of degree demo class
+# Criminal Investigation Information Storage System
 #
 # Notes to mention
   * Due the the nature of the timeframe given some decision about the functionality were made in order to make sure the project would be finished in time